Bliss-Ange/A-Blog/README.md

 CRUD operations are handled via React state and/or localStorage to mimic API behavior.

 🧰 UI/UX Details
-Built using Material UI (MUI) for modern UI components.
+-Built using Material UI (MUI) for modern UI components.

-Used Icons instead of wordy buttons for actions like delete.
+-Used Icons instead of wordy buttons for actions like delete.

-Pagination for a better browsing experience on the post list page.
+-Pagination for a better browsing experience on the post list page.

 🚀 Getting Started
 Development Setup